Skip to main content

 Write rules using Semgrep Editor

-Semgrep Editor is an advanced tool for rule writing.
-Write rules on a YAML editor, verify their performance through tests, and add them to your organization’s Policies page to enforce code standards and increase code security.
+Semgrep Editor allows you to write rules, verify their performance through tests, and add them to your organization’s Policies page to enforce code standards and increase code security.

-1. Sign in to your Semgrep Cloud Platform account.
+1. Sign in to your Semgrep AppSec Platform account.

 2. Click Rules > Editor.